Tarini-1515/BeerukaERC20Blockchain/README.md

      * package.json

 3. We make sure node is installed
-4. Open the termial in the left top.
+4. Open the terminal on the left top.
 5. change the path to the blockchain project
-6. enter node --version , to check if node is installed.
+6. enter node --version, to check if node is installed.
 7. if node is not found, we can install using this link: Cryptii.com

 ## 4. Setting up REMIX.IDE

 1. Change the compiler to the required one from the ERC20 code.

-2. With the given Solidity code of ERC20, exicute the code by setting up the enviornmnet as Injected web3
+2. With the given Solidity code of ERC20, execute the code by setting up the environment as Injected web3

 3. Connect the Metamask account to the Remix IDE by conforming through the Metamask account